 Established in 1458 by William of Waynflete, Magdalen College is a constituent college of the University of Oxford.
-It is the fourth richest college and one of the strongest academically, setting the Norrington Score record in 2010.
+It is the fourth richest college and one of the strongest academically.
+The college stands next to the River Cherwell and the University of Oxford Botanic Garden, and the college choir sings from the top of the large, square Magdalen Tower every May Morning.
+The tradition dates back to Henry VII’s time.

 What's the History of Magdalen College?

-Magdalen College was founded in 1458 by William of Waynflete, Bishop of Winchester and Lord Chancellor of England.
+Magdalen College was founded in 1458 by William of Waynflete 🔗, Bishop of Winchester and Lord Chancellor of England.
 It’s named after St Mary Magdelene, a woman who according to tot eh four canonical gospels travelled with Jesus and his followers.

 Magdelen College succeeded a university hall called Magdelen Hall, which had been founded by Waynflete in 1448.
 Most of the college’s earliest scholars came from the hall.
 The college took over the site of St John the Baptism Hospital, alongside the River Cherwell.
 It first used the hospital’s buildings and completed a new construction between 1470 and 1480.
 At the time of its incorporation, MAgdelen College had a president and six scholars.
 When its Statutes were written, there were also 40 fellows, 30 demies, four chaplain priests, eight clerks, and 16 choristers.

-During the English Civil War, Magdelen College supported the Royalist cause.
+During the English Civil War, Magdalen College supported the Royalist cause.
 In 1642, the college donated 296 lbs of plate to fund the war effort.
 The College actually had tactical significance, as it commanded a position on the banks of the Cherwell overlooking Magdelen Bridge and the road from London.
-Prince Rupert is said to have quartered in the college.
-During the 1680s, King James II attempted to install Englishman Anthony Farmer as president of Magdalen.
+Prince Rupert 🔗 is said to have quartered in the college.
+During the 1680s, King James II attempted to install Englishman Anthony Farmer 🔗 as president of Magdalen.
 The fellows rejected this (because of Farmer’s tarnished reputation) and proposed a different person.
 Samuel Parker, Bishop of Oxford, was admitted by force and the fellows and demies that had defied the king were expelled.
-This expulsion marked a turning point in the University’s relationship with the Crown.
-James’ interference with the college fed resentment in Anglicans and his appointments were reversed before the Glorious Revolution.
-A special banquet each year marks the event, the Restoration Dinner.

 Famous Alumni of Magdalen College